chenweiimu/RAM-PseDNC/README.md

 # RAM-PseDNC
-A computational method for identifying N6-methyladenosine sites in  Saccharomyces cerevisiae genome
+This web-site provides the dataset that used to train and test the RAM-PseDNC, a computational method for identifying N6-methyladenosine sites in  Saccharomyces cerevisiae genome.